cryptocrowd-city/xcrc-wallet/contrib/init/README.md

-Sample configuration files for:

-SystemD: cryptocrowdd.service
-Upstart: cryptocrowdd.conf
-OpenRC:  cryptocrowdd.openrc
-         cryptocrowdd.openrcconf
-CentOS:  cryptocrowdd.init

-have been made available to assist packagers in creating node packages here.

-See doc/init.md for more information.
+Sample configuration files for:♪◙♪◙SystemD: cryptocrowdd.service♪◙Upstart: cryptocrowdd.conf♪◙OpenRC:  cryptocrowdd.openrc♪◙         cryptocrowdd.openrcconf♪◙CentOS:  cryptocrowdd.init♪◙♪◙have been made available to assist packagers in creating node packages here.♪◙♪◙See doc/init.md for more information.♪◙